panther-labs/panther/docs/gitbook/cloud-security/setup.md

 First, create the CloudFormation StackSet Admin role in the main Panther account to manage the deployment of real-time events in your target accounts.

-From the CloudFormation Console, create a new stack, elect `Template is ready`, and enter the following `Amazon S3 URL`:
+From the CloudFormation Console, create a new stack, select `Template is ready`, and enter the following `Amazon S3 URL`:

 ```
 https://s3-us-west-2.amazonaws.com/panther-public-cloudformation-templates/panther-stackset-iam-admin-role/latest/template.yml